 Marilyn was recognized as one of the Top 30 Female Entrepreneurs in the USA by Fempreneur magazine.
 Jack Canfield detailed her work in his book on the strategies for success, “The Success Principles”.

 Among her numerous recognition and awards is the Artemis Award from the Greek Government and Euro-American Women's Council, with her image on a Greek postage stamp.
 Marilyn is featured in many documentary movies including GLOW Project, The Compass, Tapping the Source, and FEMME for her accomplishments and inner wisdom.

 Marilyn’s book, “The Happiness Choice”, was the top 3 most read book by businesses according to the leading business book supplier.
 The book won the Silver Medal of the Global eBook Awards.
 The book shows how and why happiness is crucial for business productivity and success, and for your physical, emotional, spiritual and financial health.

-Co-founder of Fast Company Magazine, Best-selling Author and Speaker on Business Strategy & Growth
+Co-Founder of Fast Company Magazine, Entrepreneur & Innovator, Best-Selling Author and Speaker on Business Strategy & Growth

 A graduate of Princeton University and the MIT Sloan School of Management, Bill Taylor lives in Wellesley, Massachusetts, with his wife and two daughters.

 A Global Shaper of the World Economic Forum, Author, and Speaker on Optimizing Workplace Culture, Future of Work, and Engagement in the Workplace